 children under six years

-school pupils, students, post-graduate students and accompanying teachers who undertake trips for the purpose of study or vocational training (the right to a visa without charge is determined when submitting the application)
+school pupils, students, post-graduate students and accompanying teachers who undertake stays for the purpose of study or educational training (the right to a visa without charge is determined when submitting the application)

 researchers travelling for the purpose of carrying out scientific research (the right to a visa without charge is determined when submitting the application)

-family members of a citizen of Finland/the EU/the EEA/Switzerland (they are also exempted from the requirement to present a travel insurance).
+family members of a citizen of Finland/the EU/the EEA/Switzerland.

 Required attachments to visa applications